TeddyHattenbach/Covey.Town-rock-paper-scissors/README.md

 # Covey.Town-rock-paper-scissors
 Covey.Town Virtual Meeting Space

-Implemented a rock paper scissors game in Typescript with asynchronous communication.
+I implemented a rock paper scissors game in Typescript with asynchronous communication.
-Designed frontend in React with leaderboard displaying top 10 players.
+I designed the frontend in React with leaderboard displaying top 10 players.

 *SITE IS  CURRENTLY UNAVAILABLE DUE TO NETLIFY SUBSCRIPTION*.